paulo-fernando-silva/vscOctaveDebugger/readme.md

 Please submit bugs there too.

+## Known Issues

+* Can't rely on the value of ans as it changes due to the debugging session.
+* Can't use pause as that would pause debugging.
+When stepping over a pause it'll be unpaused automatically.

 ## History :)

 I started this project back in December 2017 or January 2018, not quite sure anymore, when I was going through the exercises from the [Andrew Ng's machine learning class](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning).